robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0650/README.md

   reading the pot in the loop.
 My usually trick to save CPU is to put that in a loop so that you only read the pot like every 5th time.
 If you do that, the pitch goes UP, because the loop processing time is down.
 Wacky huh.
 The more processing you do in the loop, the slower it will get.

   Ok, we now have a tuning parameter.

-_Issue 2)_ its a digitalWrite, so we are only using the Signigileast significant bit.
-Its bitbeat.
+_Issue 2)_ its a digitalWrite, so we are only using the least significant bit.
+It's bitbeat.
 This is why you do not need to LPF the output too.
 Its Squarewave out.
   No matter, it makes sound.
 Roll with it!